ClawOfDead/ATVRoms/README.md

 Currently supported ATV's:
 -  A95XF1 (S905W) - 2GB of RAM only
--  X96 mini (S905W) confirmed working - 2GB of RAM only (Need adb reboot update for new flashing | Button reset not Working)
+-  X96 mini (S905W) confirmed working - 2GB of RAM only (Need adb reboot update or jump shock for new flashing | Button reset not Working)

 __Instructions for the init:__